-The Reagents Division is based in Bordeaux, France.
-The division manufactures a dozen strategic substances and produces more than 100 different solutions.
+The Reagents function is based in Bordeaux, France.
+Here we manufacture a dozen strategic substances and produces more than 100 different solutions.
 The stages of production include different types of reactors, filtering systems and automated and half-automated packing systems.
 Production at the facility is designed to meet very high requirements in terms of safety for employees.
 The production technology is based on specialized production solutions that meet very stringent requirements.

-The Division complies with local legislation on the environment, and health and safety, and has an environmental management system based on ISO 14001.
+The Reagents function complies with local legislation on the environment, and health and safety, and has an environmental management system based on ISO 14001.
 In late 2021, we initiated a long-term goal to certify the facilities in Bordeaux according to ISO 14001:2015.
-During 2022, preparation work and resource allocation was initiated, and the certification is expected to be in place no later than 2026.
+During 2022 and 2023, preparation work and resource allocation was initiated.